-Patrick serves academically as an Assistant Professor of Theology and Philosophy.
-He has specific interest in the areas of ethical theory, religious epistemology, analytic philosophical theology, end-of-life medical ethics and hospice palliative care.
-He received an academic appointment as a Research Fellow in Medical Ethics through the Department of Global Health and Social Medicine at the Harvard Medical School for the 2013-2014 academic year.
+Patrick has specific interests in the areas of ethical theory, end-of-life medical ethics, hospice palliative care, religious epistemology and analytic philosophical theology.
+He received an academic appointment as a Research Fellow in Medical Ethics through the Harvard Medical School Center for Bioethics (formerly the Division of Medical Ethics, Department of Global Health and Social Medicine) for the 2013–2015 academic years.
 Along with regional commitments, he is dedicated to global education having taught courses and provided lectures to pastors, medical professionals, educators and community leaders in Kitwe, Zambia; Johannesburg, South Africa; Nairobi, Kenya; and various regions in the West Indies.

 Patrick also works professionally as the Ethics Coordinator for Angela Hospice Care Center in Livonia, MI.
 He also is a member of the state Board of Directors for the Hospice and Palliative Care Association of Michigan, a member of the ethics advisory council for the National Hospice and Palliative Care Organization (NHPCO), the Children's Hospital Boston Ethics Advisory Committee, and the Community Ethics Committee sponsored by the Harvard Ethics Leadership Group.